-Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
+I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Whatever your memories are, Nerf has been around for what feels like forever, and it has a very colorful history.
+Whatever your memories are, Nerf has been around for what feels like forever, and it does indeed have a very colorful history.

-Toy guns have been around forever, ever since some kid picked up a stick and started pointing it at people making “pew pew” sounds.
+Toy guns have been around forever, ever since some kid picked up a stick and started pointing it at people while making “pew pew” sounds.

-Back in Minnesota in 1969, he was a games inventor, who had experienced recent success with the release of his brand new game Twister (yup, this guy is a genius).
+Back in Minnesota in 1969, he was a games inventor who had experienced recent success with the release of his brand new game Twister (yup, this guy is a genius).

-The story goes that his team was working on a game about cavemen, and where players had to bounce foam “rocks” over a net.
+The story goes that his team was working on a game about cavemen, where players had to bounce foam “rocks” over a net.